etaque/elm-dialog/README.md

 ## Features

-* Plug it once, use it from anywhere in your app
+* Plug it once, use it from anywhere in your app (exposes a Mailbox)
 * Simple view/style provided but can work with any css framework
 * Animation-ready: built on top of [elm-transit](http://package.elm-lang.org/packages/etaque/elm-transit/latest), you can add open/close effects and wait until animation is ended to trigger your own actions.